 Intense workouts take their toll.
 During exercise, you lose a lot of vitamins and electrolytes through sweat, and burn a lot of your body's natural fuel—carbohydrates.

 One of the easiest ways to help your body's recovery during or after a workout is to drink a sports drink.
-"The help with hydration and fueling, hydration because they have sodium and some potassium in them," says Dr. Jackie Buell, sports dietitian at Ohio State University.
-"Fueling because they have carbs in them."
+"The help with hydration and fueling—hydration because they have sodium and some potassium, fueling because they have carbs," says Jackie Buell, Ph.D., R.D., a sports dietitian at the Ohio State University.

-If you're looking to toss the synthetics aside, then here are a few alternatives suggested by Dr. Buell that will help your body recover from a grueling workout routine.
+If you're looking to toss the synthetics aside, then here are a few alternatives Buell suggests for helping your body recover from a grueling workout routine.

 10 Surprising Ways to Quench Your Thirst >>>